-- Departments: ENT, Emergency Department, Maxillofacial Department, Orthopaedics
+- Departments: ENT, Emergency Department, Oral Surgery, Dentistry and Max Fax, Orthopaedics

 This advice sheet has been produced to give you general information about your stay on the ward.
 Most of your questions should be answered by this advice sheet.
 If after reading it you have any concerns or require further explanation, please discuss this with the nurse caring for you and the appropriate professional will be found to answer your query.

 What happens on Ward 12 and Ward 120?

 Situated on the 12th floor of Hull Royal Infirmary, Wards 12 and 120 admit patients from the Emergency Department (ED), Orthopaedic, Maxillofacial Departments.

 If you are admitted from the ED under the orthopaedic team, your case (and the cases of other patients awaiting theatre) will be reviewed the next morning by the consultants in a Trauma Meeting.
 This is to identify the order of urgency for surgery when needed.

 Your consultant will then visit you on the ward to discuss with you the most suitable treatment.
 Not all broken bones require surgery but may need the fitting of a cast or brace.
 Please be aware that you may not be able to eat and drink until a decision is made and any concerns should be discussed with the nurse caring for you.